Nanotubes are easily grown to be vertically aligned

-Made predominantly from titanium and titania, the adhesive-free NanoPortal implant is optimized for biocompatibility.
+Made from titanium, titania and silicone, the NanoPortal implant is optimized for biocompatibility.
 The NanoPortal implant is in preclinical development and is currently not used in any human studies or clinics.

-A hermetic seal is created without any adhesives, producing a predominantly titanium/titania device.
+A hermetic seal is created without any adhesives, producing a device with only titanium, titania, and silicone.

-The NanoPortal membrane is attached at the end of a drug-filled titanium reservoir such that the only exit path for the therapeutics is through the nanotubes.
+The NanoPortal membrane is attached at the end of a drug-filled titanium reservoir such that the therapeutics exit through the nanotubes.

-Since the rate-limiting function of the device is accomplished by the thin NanoPortal membrane, the remaining space consists entirely of medication.
+Since the rate-limiting function of the device is accomplished by the thin NanoPortal membrane, the interior space consists entirely of medication formulation.

 With the majority of the device devoted to drug, extended treatment durations can be achieved by a small device.